coreos/docs/os/booting-on-virtualbox.md

 ## Choose a channel

 Choose a channel to base your disk image on.
-Specific versions of CoreOS can also be referenced by version number.
+Specific versions of Container Linux can also be referenced by version number.

 <div id="virtualbox-create">
   <ul class="nav nav-tabs">